YinHK-gameDev/unity-learn/Prefabs/README.md

 ### How to create Prefabs?
 Prefabs are created automatically when an object is **dragged from the Hierarchy into the Project window**.
+Prefabs look quite similar to other objects that appear in the Project window.
+However, when selected, their file type will be a **`*.prefab`**.
+When the Prefab is selected, the Inspector displays all of the components that were configured on the original object.

 ### How to use Prefabs?
 Just drag Prefabs from project window into Hierarchy if you want to reuse.
 When prefabs are present in the Hierarchy, they’re represented with blue text and a **blue cube**.